 His fiance who was a general servant, said that Robert Tomlin called for her at her home on Garvan Road around 9pm and they went out together.
 She said that they walked up Field Road and then called into a public house stopping for about a quarter of an hour leaving around 9.15pm.
 She said that they then stopped and listened to an organ for 20 minutes and then walked up Greyhound Road towards Fulham Palace Road on the right hand side of the road.

-She said that when they were between Garvan Road and Crefield Road around 9.40pm or 9.45pm when they met two men who were rolling about.
+She said that when they were between Garvan Road and Crefield Road around 9.40pm or 9.45pm they met two men who were rolling about.
 She said that one of them rolled into Robert Tomlin as a result of a drunken stumble.
 She said that the man appeared to be very drunk and the other was holding him.
-She said that when the man knocked against Robert Tomlin it knocked her against the railings and Robert Tomlin said to the man 'Mind where you are coming'. she said then that het man replied 'I'll soon show you where I am coming' and that he then caught hold of Robert Tomlin by his shoulders and threw him into the road causing him to hit his head on the ground.
-She said that the man down with him on top of him.
-She said that she didn't think that he threw himself on top of him intentionally but because Robert Tomlin had caught hold of him as he fell.
+She said that when the man knocked against Robert Tomlin it knocked her against the railings and Robert Tomlin said to the man, 'Mind where you are coming'.
+She said that the man then replied 'I'll soon show you where I am coming', and that he then caught hold of Robert Tomlin by his shoulders and threw him into the road causing him to hit his head on the ground.
+She said that the man went down with Robert Tomlin on top of him, but said that she didn't think that he threw himself on top of him intentionally but because Robert Tomlin had caught hold of him as he fell.

 She said that Robert Tomlin was insensible and she saw a boy and asked him to go and get assistance and that the police then arrived and took Robert Tomlin away in an ambulance.

-Sher said that she didn't see Robert Tomlin strike or threaten to strike the man and that it was rather dark but that there was a street lamp at the corner and she could clearly see the man who attacked Robert Tomlin.
+She said that she didn't see Robert Tomlin strike or threaten to strike the man and that it was rather dark but that there was a streetlamp at the corner, and she could clearly see the man who attacked Robert Tomlin.
 She said that the next time she saw him was in the police station yard when she picked him out from ten other men.
 She said that he had a black eye and a square cut coat and that she recognised him by his face.
 She also identified the man charged with his murder in court.
 She said that she had never met him before.

 The man that was tried said that it wasn't him and that he had been mistaken for another man.
 He also said that the identification sworn by Robert Tomlin's girlfriend was the result of an interview which a police officer had had with his sisters before his arrest.